softwaresaved/jamie/README.md

 ### [Predicting the type of job](https//github.com/softwaresaved/jobs-analysis/tree/master/jobAnalysis/dataPrediction)

 Each new added jobs into the database get a prediction to know if they are a Software development position or not.
 To build the predictive model, two one-shot operations were needed.
-We needed to collect a training set and building the model itself.
+We needed to collect a training set and to build the model itself.

 #### Creating a training set

 To classify the jobs in two categories we needed to have a training dataset.
-We asked expert to read a subset of Job Ads as presented on the website (without pictures) in which category that jobs fallen into.
+We asked experts to read a subset of Job Ads as presented on a website (without pictures) in which category that jobs fallen into.
 They had the choice between 4 options:
 * This job ads is mostly for a Software development position.
 * This jobs requires some software development.
 * This jobs does not requires software development.